richardikeda/nox3-language-plugin/README.md

 <!-- Plugin description end -->

+## Requirements

+This project requires **JDK 17**.

 ## Build

-This project requires **JDK 17**.
 The Gradle wrapper is configured for Gradle 8.14 and will download it automatically.
 To compile and run the tests locally:

 ```bash
 ./gradlew build